 Any type of education you consider should be evaluated according to these parameters.
 At the end of the day, the answer will depend on your personal career choice.
 However, there are a few things you need to consider before you make a decision.
-Here is the list of advantages of the PMP over an MBA:

 1. There Are a Lot of MBAs out There